Netflix/servo/README.md

   polling interval.

 At Netflix we send all counters to our backend as rates.
 That means we have to convert the value provided by `BasicCounter`.
 This is done using the Servo `CounterToRateMetricTransform`.
-In order to convert a `BasicCounter` to a rate two samples are required, therefore counters that get incremented very infrequently should be `ResettableCounter`s.
+In order to convert a `BasicCounter` to a rate two polling samples are required.
+A `ResettableCounter` can send the value to backend as a rate with just one polling sample.

 ```java